dailydotdev/memetoberfest/Readme.md

 - Please submit only **memes related to software development**
 - Do not submit Not Safe For Work (NSFW) memes
 - Do not submit offensive memes or memes that target a specific individual (we don't want to offend anyone)
+- You can submit more memes but only the first one will be taken in consideration for the prize

 ## Prizes